 Associate in Arts for Transfer

 The discipline of history helps to nurture an informed public and is, therefore, of vital importance to a democratic society.
 The program for the Associates in Arts in History for Transfer exposes students to the great historical arguments on these issues, and prompts students to think for themselves on these important topics.
 Students progressing toward the AA-T in History will learn the tools of critical thinking.
 They will be expected to apply their skills to a variety of historical narratives.
 The transfer degree is especially intended to assist students in transferring into the California State University System.
-Students completing the AA-T degree receive a guarantee of admission with junior status into the California State University System.
-CSU is required to grant priority admission for a student with this associate degree “to his or her local [CSU] campus and to a program or major that is similar to his or her community college major or area of emphasis, as determined by the [CSU] campus to which the student is admitted.”
+Students completing the degree receive a guarantee of admission with junior status into the California State University System and will have completed the common core of lower division courses required for a CSU baccalaureate degree in the field of History or a similar major.

 - Completion of 60 semester units or 90 quarter units that are eligible for transfer